Wellington City Libraries: History

 From 1841, various organisations operated a public library, often subscription-based, in Wellington.
 The first library operated from 1841–1843 in a raupo hut at the bottom of what is now Molesworth Street, and this was followed by libraries in other locations around the city.
 In 1889, local businessman and politician William Levin donated money to the city for building a library, prompting the setting up of the 'Free Public Library Fund' with fundraising events and donations from other people.
 Wellington City Council agreed to build and operate a public library, which was officially opened on 21 April 1893 on the corner of Mercer and Wakefield Streets in a building designed by William Crichton, a prominent architect of the time.

 The reference section of the library opened on 1 May 1894 and in its first month was used by 306 men and 28 women.
 The most requested items included novels by George Eliot, works on sanitary engineering, yacht architecture and sailing, New Zealand Statutes, and science books.
 The most popular novelists in the circulating area of the library in its first six months of operation included Sarah Grand, Marie Corelli, Edna Lyall, Arthur Conan Doyle, H. Rider Haggard, Stanley Weyman, E. F. Benson, Thomas Hardy, Mrs Henry Wood, and Mrs Humphry Ward.

 The library closed in 1940 and the building was demolished in 1943.
-The site was later occupied by the City Council Municipal Office Building which was to be demolished in 2025.
+The site was later occupied by the City Council Municipal Office Building which was demolished in 2025.

 In 1940 a new library opened on a block between Mercer and Harris streets.